Code-Institute-Submissions/CrossFit-Hove-MS1/README.md

 ## Validators

 ### W3C Markup Validator
-- No errors or warnings were found on index.html
+- No errors were found on index.html
+- Warnings were flagged with iFrame properties but can be ignored.

 ### W3C CSS Validator
 - No errors or warnings were found on style.css